Andrea Bocelli: 2006–2007: Amore and Vivere, Greatest hits

-On 18 February, he sang at the Toyota Center in Houston during the National Basketball Association's (NBA) 2006 All-Star Weekend, and broadcast live on the TNT Cable television network.
+On 18 February, Bocelli sang at the Toyota Center in Houston during the National Basketball Association's (NBA) 2006 All-Star Weekend, and broadcast live on the TNT Cable television network.

 On 26 February, Bocelli sang "Because We Believe" from his Amore album in the Carnevale section of the closing ceremony of the Torino Olympics.
 He also began another tour with a concert at the Piazza di Castello in Turin.
-In March, he was honoured by the Italian state with a Grande Ufficiale Italian Order of Merit (Grand Officer of the Italian Republic), given to him by then President of the Italian Republic, Carlo Azeglio Ciampi.
-The award was presented to him at the Sanremo Festival, where he performed a duet with American singer Christina Aguilera on 4 March.
+In March, Bocelli was honoured by the Italian state with a Grande Ufficiale Italian Order of Merit (Grand Officer of the Italian Republic), given to him by then President of the Italian Republic, Carlo Azeglio Ciampi.
+The award was presented to him at the Sanremo Festival, where Bocelli performed a duet with American singer Christina Aguilera on 4 March.

-From 31 March to 2 April, he took part in the Maggio Musicale in Florence, where he sang the Canto di pace (Canto of peace) by Marco Tutino and the tenor part from Gioachino Rossini's Messa di Gloria, and in Naples where he took part in Rossini's Petite messe solennelle.
+From 31 March to 2 April, Bocelli took part in the Maggio Musicale in Florence, where he sang the Canto di pace (Canto of peace) by Marco Tutino and the tenor part from Gioachino Rossini's Messa di Gloria, and in Naples where he took part in Rossini's Petite messe solennelle.

-In April 2006, he featured as a guest coach on American Idol, helping the finalists sing the week's themed songs, "Greatest Love Songs".
+In April 2006, Bocelli featured as a guest coach on American Idol, helping the finalists sing the week's themed songs, "Greatest Love Songs".
 He also performed on that week's results show.
 American Idol runner-up Katharine McPhee performed at three of Bocelli's concerts in California from 9 to 11 June, singing duets of Somos Novios and The Prayer with Bocelli.
 They also performed on J. C. Penney Jam: The Concert for America's Kids and recorded duet versions of Somos Novios for the resulting album, and also Can't Help Falling in Love on the CD of the Under the Desert Sky DVD.

-In June, he sang the Italian duet version of "Because We Believe", "Ama, credi e vai", with Gianna Nannini at the "großen Fan Party" at the opening of the 2006 FIFA World Cup, in Berlin in front of billions of worldwide television viewers.
+In June, Bocelli sang the Italian duet version of "Because We Believe", "Ama, credi e vai", with Gianna Nannini at the "großen Fan Party" at the opening of the 2006 FIFA World Cup, in Berlin in front of billions of worldwide television viewers.